- An arpeggio is the notes of a given chord played individually.

 - Below are some basic arpeggio shapes over a major and minor ii-V-I progression.
 I will present only a few, but it is important that you eventually learn every arpeggio shape.

 Here are the arpeggio shapes for a C major ii-V-I progression.
 The shapes for D minor 7, G7, and C major 7 are written out.

-- When practicing, play the shapes ascending as we as descending.
+- When practicing, play the shapes ascending as well as descending.